Rachel Balkovec

-Rachel Balkovec (born July 5, 1987) is an American minor league baseball manager in the New York Yankees organization.
-In 2022, the Yankees named Balkovec manager of their Class A minor league team, the Tampa Tarpons, making her the first woman to work as a full-time manager of a major league-affiliated team.
+Rachel Balkovec (born July 5, 1987) is an American minor league baseball manager who is currently the director of player development for the Miami Marlins.
+In 2022, the New York Yankees named Balkovec manager of their Single–A minor league team, the Tampa Tarpons, making her the first woman to work as a full-time manager of a major league-affiliated team.

 Early life

 Balkovec grew up in Omaha, Nebraska.
 She has two sisters.
 Her father worked as a customer service manager for American Airlines, and her mother was a bookkeeper.

 As a student at Skutt Catholic High School in Omaha, Balkovec played softball, soccer, and basketball.
 She initially attended Creighton University, where she was a catcher on the Creighton Bluejays softball team, but transferred to the University of New Mexico, where she also played catcher for the New Mexico Lobos.
 She graduated from New Mexico in 2009 with a bachelor's degree in exercise science.
 She then earned her master's degree from Louisiana State University in kinesiology.
 In 2018, she enrolled in Vrije University in the Netherlands to study human movement sciences, earning her second master's degree.